Statement of Donor Rights

 - Every effort will be made to treat the complainant’s identity with appropriate regard for confidentiality.

-- This policy encourages employees to put their names to allegations because appropriate follow-up question and investigation may not be possible unless the source of the information is identified.
+- This policy encourages employees to put their names to allegations because appropriate follow-up questions and investigation may not be possible unless the source of the information is identified.
 Concerns expressed anonymously will be explored appropriately, but consideration will be given to the seriousness of the issue raised, the credibility of the concern and the likelihood of confirming the allegation from attributable sources.

 The whistle blowing procedure is intended to be used for serious and sensitive issues.
 Such concerns may be reported directly to your supervisor, the executive director, or the Human Resource Department at 214-553-5505.
 Employment-related concerns should continue to be reported through the normal channels starting with your supervisor.
 The employee should be able to demonstrate to the person contacted that the report is being made in good faith.